intulse/interview/README.md

 ## Objectives

 - [ ] Create a new ASP.NET Core Web API project in a new Solution using Visual Studio
-- [ ] Create an API Controller with one endpoint which responds to a GET request to the route `/demo/call-summary`
+- [ ] Create an API Controller with one endpoint which responds to a GET request to the route `/demo/call-summary?date=2021-02-22`
-  - [ ] The endpoint needs to retreive data from the following external data source (GET `https://dashboard.intulse.com/webservices/interview-test-data`)
+  - [ ] The endpoint needs to retreive data from the following external data source (GET `https://raw.githubusercontent.com/intulse/interview/main/interview-test-data.json`)
-  - [ ] Analyze the json returned from the data source and calculate the following:
+  - [ ] Analyze the json returned from the data source and calculate the following for the specified input `date`:
     - [ ] Total call count
     - [ ] Total duration (seconds) of all calls
     - [ ] Average duration (seconds) of all calls